MrAryanDev/marzban2marzneshin/README.md

 ### Set For Custom MarzNode:
 add `AUTH_GENERATION_ALGORITHM: "plain"` in Your .env File Or Docker Compose Environment.

+> Restart The Marzneshin Panel To Apply The Changes: `marzneshin restart`
 ## Script:
 after install or run the migrate script you can see the help of script with this command.
 ```bash